Home > Tropicana Lagoon Resort Review

 The choice within walking distance along the main road is limited to 2 places:

-- Vila Chaumières Restaurant – much-loved island-wide, if only for the chef who’s been there over 20 years.
+- Vila Chaumières Restaurant – Much-loved island-wide, if only for the chef who’s been there over 20 years.
 The setting over the water is romantic, but prices are European.
-Virtually next door.
-1-minute walk.
+Virtually next door in the Vila Chaumières Resort.

-- The Beach Bar Café – in the Cocomo Resort, 450m towards town.
-A limited selection, including pasta, curries and burgers.
-The Deck bar offers happy hours, movie nights and live music/entertainment.
-5-minute walk.
+- The Beach Bar Café – In the MG Cocomo Resort, 500m towards town.
+A limited selection, including pasta, curries, and burgers.
+The Deck bar offers happy hours, movie nights, and live music/entertainment.

 Otherwise, catch a minibus to Port Vila, and try these places along the more convenient northern end of the main street:

-- Jill’s Cafe (25125) – popular and casual.
-Specialising in Mexican food, but also great for wraps, salads, coffee and Wi-Fi.
-10-minute drive.
+- Jill’s Cafe – Popular and casual.
+Specializing in Mexican food, but also great for wraps, salads, coffee, and Wi-Fi.

-- The Rossi Restaurant (29661) – stylish bistro, with Italian cuisine, garden setting, sea views and tiny playground.
+- The Rossi Restaurant – Stylish bistro with Italian cuisine, garden setting, sea views, and tiny playground.
 At the northern end of the seaside path.
-10-minute drive.

-- Nambawan Café – perfect waterfront spot near the market.
-For affordable juices, baguettes, pies and pizzas.
+- Nambawan Café – Perfect waterfront spot near the market.
+For affordable juices, baguettes, pies, and pizzas.
 Also, moonlight movies.
-11-minute drive.

-- Market or Grocery: About 600m along the main road towards town, the huge Au Bon Marché supermarket also offers a limited range of takeaway food.
+- About 600m along the main road towards town, the huge Au Bon Marché supermarket also offers a limited range of takeaway food.

 Plenty of public minibuses hurtle along the main road outside and head into Port Vila.
 To charter minibuses to anywhere further, talk to the drivers who hang around the Au Bon Marché supermarket.